 The output power, Pout, of the Home BS shall be as specified in Table 6.2.
 4-1 under the following input conditions:

 - CRS Ês, measured in dBm, is the Reference Signal Received Power per resource element on one of the adjacent channels present at the Home BS antenna connector for the Reference Signal received on the adjacent channels.
-For CRS Ês determination, the cell-specific reference signal R0 according TS 36.211 [] shall be used.
+For CRS Ês determination, the cell-specific reference signal R0 according MFA TS 36.211 [10] shall be used.
 If the Home BS can reliably detect that multiple TX antennas are used for transmission on the adjacent channel, it may use the average in [W] of the CRS Ês on all detected antennas.

 - Ioh, measured in dBm, is the total received power density, including signals and interference but excluding the own Home BS signal, present at the Home BS antenna connector on the Home BS operating channel.